Examining claims of vaccine harm

 • Dr. Nora (Noni) MacDonald, MD MSc FRCPC, Professor of Pediatrics at Dalhousie University and Division Pediatric Infectious Diseases at IWK Health Center.
 She also is a consultant to the Department of Immunization, Vaccine, and Biologicals of WHO since completion of her term on the World Health Organization’s Global Advisory Committee on Vaccine Safety.
 Dr. MacDonald has long been recognized in Canada, as an advocate for children and youth health and as a leader in paediatric infectious disease.

-4 thoughts on “Examining claims of vaccine harm”
+4 Responses to “Examining claims of vaccine harm”

 I am a father of two daughters, 17 months and 5 years.
 I want to do everything I can to protect them so I’ve been reasearching the H1N1 vaccine.
 Like most, I’m sure, I’ve been using the internet primarily.
 My question is, can you please tell me how I can see these named doctors stand in frot of a camera and make the claims that this H1N1 vaccine is dangerous and even make the claim that it causes Autisum?
 How can there be this many doctors believe so strongly that this vaccine is bad and so strongly that they create organizations to fight their fight?
 I guess what I’m asking is for your personal opinion as to why they don’t see it the way you do?
 Please, speculation and hypotheses’ welcome.